Understanding the Holy Spirit

-I have a memory that has always been quite strong, and I thought of it last week when I wrote about the “eyes of our hearts” being an inner awareness given by the Holy Spirit.
-The nature and understanding of the Holy Spirit was a mystery unlocked when I was young.
+I have a memory that has always been quite strong, and I thought of it when I recently wrote about our “spiritual eyes” being opened by the Holy Spirit.
+The nature and understanding of the Holy Spirit was a mystery partially unlocked when I was young.

 Why did that memory stick in my mind?
 I wish I knew.
-I just remember being so excited that something had “clicked” in my mind regarding this huge mystery of God.
+I just remember being so excited that something had “clicked” in my mind regarding this spiritual truth.

 Bible Verses about the Holy Spirit

-I started searching for verses related to the nature of the Holy Spirit to give me a deeper understanding and a new appreciation for this marvelous gift.
+Searching for verses related to the role of the Holy Spirit gives us a deeper understanding and a new appreciation for this marvelous gift from our heavenly Father.

 Here are 5 (of many!):